thomasmcevoy/brooklyn-piano-studio/README.md

 # Brooklyn Piano Studio Website

-Simple brochure site for Brooklyn Piano studio built with Astro.
+Website for Brooklyn Piano studio built with Astro.
 Contents include Home, About, Rates, Contact, and Resources pages.
 The latter will eventually be developed into a sort of blog with entries covering various aspects of learning piano.

 ## Tech Stack